Tonterias2/JhipsterPress082018/ReadMe/Solution9.md

 # Problem 9: Create a new Authority

-Let's imagine you need a new authority besides the ones given of ADMIN and USER.
+Let's say that you need a new authority besides the given ones of ADMIN and USER.

-You will end up modify the (src/main/java/location/security/)AuthoritiesConstants.java file:

-package es3.security;
+Modify /src/main/java/com/jhipsterpress/web/security/AuthoritiesConstants.java file to include your new authorities:

 	/**
 	 * Constants for Spring Security authorities.